Dancing ban: Historic bans

-From the 1830s to 1950s, play parties became popular as a means to circumvent restrictions on dancing.
+From the 1830s to 1950s, play parties became popular in the United States of America as a means to circumvent restrictions on dancing.

 The events of the 1984 film Footloose were inspired by a dancing ban in the heavily Southern Baptist town of Elmore City, Oklahoma, which lasted until 1980.

+Finland banned dancing in December 1939 following the outbreak of Winter War, with the ban lasting until the signing of the Moscow Armistice in 1944 that ended Finnish participation in World War II.
+Dancing in restaurants continued to be banned until 1948.
+Finnish people were organising secret dances that in turn were raided by the police, with at least 2 people dying during the raids.

 COVID-19 public health measures

-During the COVID-19 pandemic, a number of jurisdictions specifically prohibited dancing as part of a suite of public health measures designed to prevent close contact between potential spreaders of the virus.
+During the COVID-19 pandemic, the Australian jurisdictions prohibited, among other things, dancing as part of a suite of public health measures designed to prevent close contact between potential spreaders of the virus.

 Religious bans

 Christianity

-Various Christian groups believe that dancing is either inherently sinful or that certain forms of dancing could lead to sinful thoughts or activities, and thus proscribe it either in general or during religious services, particularly in the Anabaptist (chiefly Conservative Anabaptist and Old Order Anabaptist denominations) and Methodist (chiefly denominations belonging to the conservative holiness movement) traditions.
+A few Christian groups believe that dancing is either inherently sinful or that certain forms of dancing could lead to sinful thoughts or activities, and thus proscribe it either in general or during religious services, particularly in the Anabaptist (chiefly Conservative Anabaptist and Old Order Anabaptist denominations) and Methodist (chiefly denominations belonging to the conservative holiness movement) traditions.

 The Church of the Nazarene, a Methodist denomination originating in the Holiness Movement, recommends against "All forms of dancing that detract from spiritual growth and break down proper moral inhibitions and reserve."

 A 19th-century Catholic theologian similarly teaches:

 Many Christian churches determine doctrine locally and may be non-denominational, and these vary on their stances on social dancing.

 In contrast, some strains of Charismatic Christianity practice rituals in which the Holy Spirit is believed to cause spontaneous dancing, among other behaviors.

 It is a common misconception that Mormonism has banned dancing, when in fact it has advocated dance and participated in recreational dancing since it was organized in 1830.
-Founder Joseph Smith was a skillful dancer and enjoyed hosting dances in his home.
-Dancing continues as an integral part of youth and adult activities in the Church.
+Founder Joseph Smith hosted dances in his home, and dancing continues as an integral part of youth and adult activities in the Church.
+Currently and in the past leaders in the largest denomination of Mormonism have looked down on dancing that includes any full-body contact, is suggestive of any sexual behavior, and/or has same-sex romantic overtones.